MarvAmBass/docker-piwik/README.md

 ### Inherited Variables

 * __DH\_SIZE__
- * default: 1024 fast but a bit insecure. if you need more security just use a higher value
+ * default: 2048 if you need more security just use a higher value
  * inherited from [MarvAmBass/docker-nginx-ssl-secure](https://github.com/MarvAmBass/docker-nginx-ssl-secure)

 ## Using the marvambass/piwik Container